ucsb-cs32-s17/ucsb-cs32-s17.github.io/_info/syllabus.md

 * Midterm Exams (2 at 15% each): 30%
 * Final Examination : 20%

-Less than 75% iClicker response ≡ missing a class/section
+Less than 75% iClicker response ≡ missing a lecture

 <p>Quizzes may occur at anytime, announced or unannounced.
 Missed quizzes may not be made up.<br />
 Thus <strong>attendance is required</strong>, and <strong>reading the assigned readings is required.</strong></p>

-For more on course policies, see [course policies](/info/policies)
+You must also read the this document with detailed [course policies](/info/policies)

 [Back to Syllabus](#syllabus){: data-ajax="false"}

-# More about this course <a name="moreabout"></a>
+# Graded components <a name="moreabout"></a>

 <p>There are five components to this course, each of which has a special job to do:</p>
 <ul>
   <li><strong>(1) Reading</strong>—Between each class, you'll have reading to do in the textbook.
 There is too much information you need to learn in this course for you to get all of it in lecture, so the readings are essential.
-The reading assignments for the next class can be found on the homework assignments handed out during each class period.<br />
+The reading assignments for the next class can be found in each homeowrk assignment.<br />
     <br />
   </li>
   <li><strong>(2) Homework</strong>—In almost every class, you'll be given a homework assignment that is due in the following class.
 (The exception is the class period immediately before an exam, where no homework will be given.) <br />